SciPhi-AI/synthesizer/docs/source/index.rst

 A multi-purpose LLM framework for inference, RAG, and data creation.

+Looking for the AgentSearch documentation? `Click Here <agent-search.readthedocs.io>`.

 With Synthesizer, you can:

 * Leverage **Retrieval-Augmented Generation (RAG)** for better accuracy and efficiency.